Cave Spring, Georgia

 Floyd County, Georgia, United States.
 It is located 17 mi southwest of Rome, the county seat.
-The population of Cave Spring was 1,200 at the 2010 census, up from 975 at the 2000 census.
-It is part of the Rome, Georgia Metropolitan Statistical Area.
+As of the 2020 census, Cave Spring had a population of 1,174.
+It is part of the Rome, Georgia, metropolitan area.

 The town is named for its natural limestone cave and mineral spring site which serves as the main source of drinking water for nearby communities.
 The spring flows from the cave into a rock holding pond in Rolater Park and then into a 1.5 acre swimming pool constructed of stones.

 Spring water is piped to local homes and businesses by the public-utility service of Cave Spring.
 Visitors may also bring jugs to fill at the spring and take home for drinking.

 Geography

 Cave Spring is located in southwestern Floyd County at (34.108912, -85.336018).
 U.S. Route 411 passes through the city, leading northeast 17 mi to Rome and west 46 mi to Gadsden, Alabama.
 The Alabama border is 5 mi west of Cave Spring.
 Georgia State Route 100 leads north from Cave Spring 12 mi to Coosa and southeast 11 mi to Cedartown.

 According to the United States Census Bureau, the city of Cave Spring has a total area of 10.5 km2, of which 0.04 km2, or 0.36%, is water.